 When it comes to cats (and dogs for that matter) most owners are faced with at least one encounter of fleas.
 You can easily be over run in your home by these buggers and it can cause a lot of distress to you, your family, and your kitty.
 What do you do when you notice fleas on your cat?
 I am going to share some tip to help you out that DO NOT involve harmful chemicals found in flea treatment and collars.

 So your cat has fleas…

 Whether you just adopted a cat or your cat of a few or many years has fleas, it is easy to rid them.
 Actually, it is easier than most would assume!
 What you want to do is take a deep breath and say “Yes I can!” because you are going to have to give you cat a bath!
 I have bathed all of my cats I have ever owned, and the best advice I can give is to make sure you have trust establishment and never EVER rough handle them in the bathtub!
 You want to buy some Johnson & Johnson Bed Time Bath in lavender.
 This is tear free and a gentle formula.
 Why lavender?
 Lavender is key to keeping kitty calm in the water, but more importantly, getting the fleas gone!
-You can find this at just about any drug store or Walmart.
+You can find this at just about any drug store or online.
 Buy it online if you can’t find it in store.
 Be sure to bathe any other cats or dogs in the house, even if they don’t have fleas!

 What about the house?